 You also can opt to make bone broth out of red meat or red meat bones, but this recipe demonstrates using the bones from a whole roasted chicken.

 Making bone broth is sincerely pretty easy.

 - Simply shop the bones out of your roasted fowl (together with legs and wings which could have been on the serving platter), and add them to a big pot or Dutch oven.
 We also protected the lemon wedges and rosemary that were cooked with our entire roasted bird*, but that is optional.

 - Then absolutely top with filtered water till generously covered (about 12 cups / 2880 ml).

-- Next, add in a chunk of salt to season the broth (you could increase salt later).
+- Next, add in a chunk of salt to season the broth (you could increase the saltwater).

-- Then add 1-2 Tbsp (15-30ml) apple cider vinegar, which is brought generally for the acidity to breaks down the collagen and makes it more abundant within the broth.
+- Then add 1-2 Tbsp (15-30ml) apple cider vinegar, which is brought generally for the acidity to break down the collagen and make it more abundant within the broth.

 - You can also substitute with lemon juice, however, we choose apple cider vinegar.

 - Bring to a boil, then lessen to a simmer and cover.
 Cook for at least 10-12 hours, or till reduced through 1/3 or 1/2, leaving you with 6-8 cups of bone broth.

 - The greater it reduces, the better the flavor turns into and the greater collagen is extracted.
 We locate 12 hours to be the proper cooking time.